 Here’s one of the cool things about learning to ballroom dance: not only are you engaging your mind, but you’re moving your body as well.
 No parent wants kids to sit at home on the couch all summer.
 Unfortunately, it seems to be happening more often than not.
 The Centers for Disease Control reports that in the United States the percentage of children and adolescents affected by obesity has more than tripled since the 1970s.
 Data shows that nearly 1 in 5 school age children and young people have obesity.
 Ballroom dancing is a low-impact aerobic activity that burns fat and can boost your metabolism.
 In just 30 minutes of dance, you can burn between 200–400 calories.
-The health benefits of ballroom dancing are well-documented, and your local Fred Astaire Dance Studio is happy to encourage young people to develop a life-long love of this healthy habit!
+The health benefits of ballroom dancing are well-documented, and your local Fred Astaire Dance Studios is happy to encourage young people to develop a life-long love of this healthy habit!

 Manners make the man (and the woman)

 An appreciation of proper etiquette is a side benefit to ballroom dancing that many people don’t realize.
 Asking permission, smiling, meeting someone’s eyes — these are all skills associated with ballroom dancing that will help young people throughout their lives.
 After your child begins ballroom dance classes, you might find them standing up straighter and moving with more grace and coordination overall.